learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 The data above is a `String`, but it contains what looks like key/value pairs within an object.

-Whenever we work with JSON, this is what we're working with - strings that include notation that mimics JavaScript data structures, like objects and arrays.
-Hence JavaScript **Object Notation** - JSON.
+Whenever we work with JSON, this is what we're working with — strings that include notation that mimics JavaScript data structures, like objects and arrays.
+Hence JavaScript **Object Notation** — JSON.

 Notice that the keys and values are both wrapped in quotes while other characters, `{`, `}`, and `:`, are not.
 This is required syntax for JSON.
 All text-based data, even keys, must be wrapped in quotes within the larger `String`.
 Numbers are the only exception to this rule.

 When working with JSON, the outside quotes are not always shown.
-Instead of a single line like above, we may see JSON like this:
+In addition, instead of a single line like above, we may see JSON like this:

 ```json